dcos/dcos-e2e/docs/source/index.rst

 Getting Started
 ---------------

-To create a DC/OS cluster, you need a backend.
+To create a DC/OS :py:class:`~dcos_e2e.cluster.Cluster`, you need a backend.
 Backends are customizable, but for now let's use a standard :doc:`Docker backend <docker-backend>`.
 Each backend has different system requirements.
 See the :doc:`Docker backend documentation <docker-backend>` for details of what is needed for the Docker backend.